Weeb-Linux/BambooSound/README.md

 1. Please note that BambooSound is not guaranteed to satisfying the audiophiles.

-2. BambooSound is made by a regular user like you, the preset has been tuned a lot which follows and performs than the B&O's country preset on Windows.

-3. If this readme file having grammatical errors, please help the author by clone the git, fix the grammar and make the pull request.
+2. If this readme file having grammatical errors, please help the author by clone the git, fix the grammar and make the pull request.
 Thank you.

-4. If you created your own preset and it sound better, feel free to make a pull request as well.
+3. If you created your own preset and it sound better, feel free to make a pull request as well.

-5. Sometimes the audio is a little bit quiet than usual, you can loud it by set the system volume to 105-110%.
+4. Sometimes the audio is a little bit quiet than usual, you can loud it by set the system volume to 105-110%.

-6. Please don't open PulseEffects' issue in this repo.
+5. Please don't open PulseEffects' issue in this repo.

 ## Credits